cybertoothca/ember-cli-marked-down/README.md

              */
             noHeaderId: false,
             /**
+             * (boolean) [default false] Generate header ids compatible with github style (spaces are
+             * replaced with dashes and a bunch of non alphanumeric chars are removed) (since showdown-1.5.5).
+             */
+            ghCompatibleHeaderId: false,
+            /**
              * (string/boolean) [default false] Add a prefix to the generated header ids.
 Passing a
              * string will prefix that string to the header id.
 Setting to true will add a generic 'section' prefix.
              */